kabirt7/postcode-api/README.md

 - I needed to specify the platform that my computer uses which was 'linux/arm64/v8.'
 It would be better if I used an env to define this.
 Need to add a subheading to my README with startup config for other uses.

 ## 3rd December
-- I was wrong when I said it's localhost that the containers use to communicate with each other.
-They connect via a default network by referring to each other by the names set out in the docker-compose file
+- I was wrong when I tried to use localhost to get the containers to communicate with each other.
+They connect via a default network (created by Docker) and refer to each other by the names set out in the docker-compose file
-- Hene, I removed the custom network that I added.
+- Hence, I removed the custom network that I added.
 This was redundant.
 - I've exposed my ports for each layer which apps such as React and Spring Boot can be accessed via the browser
 - MySQL can be accessed locally but only using somehthing like MySQL Workbench